L-TChen/Type-Theory/README.md

-# Slides on Introduction to Lambda Calculus and Types
+# Introduction to Lambda Calculus and Types

 ## Requirement